Icelandic Santa Clauses - The Icelandic Yule Lads

 Gáttaþefur (Doorway-Sniffer) is the eleventh Yule Lad.
-He has a huge and sensitive noice.
-He runs towards a good smell.
+He has a huge and sensitive nose.
+He is often seen running towards a good smell.

 The twelfth Yule Lad is Ketkrókur (Meat-Hooker).
-He really likes meat and takes them of any sort.
+He likes meat and takes and eats any meat he may come across.

-The thirteenth and the last Yule Lad is Kertasníkir (Candle-Begger).
+The thirteenth and the last Yule Lad is Kertasníkir (Candle-Beggar).
 He is known to be the children’s favourite Yule Lad because he is usually the most generous.
 He likes candles and often steals them from people.
-But because he is in favourite to most children, they often leave a candle in their shoe for him to take.
+But because he is in favour of most children, they often leave a candle in their shoe for him to take.